Ned R. Healy: Positions

 Healy was a New Dealer who in 1943 unsuccessfully opposed granting a permit to Seaboard Oil Company for slant oil drilling under Elysian Park from a site near Riverside Drive.

 He also fought for a December 1943 resolution honoring Bill of Rights Week that would have put the council on record as opposed to discrimination "against minority groups" and encouraging broadest "racial" unity.
 Other members of the council objected to those two terms, and, after a two-hour debate, they were eventually deleted and the motion was adopted, 10-5, in opposition to any form of discrimination and in favor of general unity and tolerance.

 U.S. House of Representatives

+In 1944, he successfully ran for a seat in the U.S. House of Representatives, serving one term from 1945 to 1947.
+He was defeated for re-election in 1946 by Norris Poulson.
+In 1948, Healy challenged Poulson again, but lost the rematch.

+Later career and death

+After his Congressional service ended in 1943, he returned to Los Angeles, where he became a dealer in auto parts and accessories until 1969.

+Healy died September 10, 1977.
+His body was cremated and the ashes scattered at sea.